tecmaverick/pylearn/README.md

-## pylearn
+## PyLearn

-This is the repository of all the scripts I have authored as part of learning Python.
+Welcome PyLearn, my  repository of all the scripts I have authored as part of learning Python.